kadirahq/meteor-react-layout/README.md

 ~~~

+#### Using React Context

-**Note:** If you'd like to use `getChildContext()` (for integrating [Material-UI](https://github.com/callemall/material-ui), for example), you must render the child component *within* the layout.
+If you'd like to use `getChildContext()` (for integrating [Material-UI](https://github.com/callemall/material-ui), for example), you must render the child component *within* the layout.
 You can do this by passing a function that renders the component rather than the component itself.
 In your layout component you can then call the function directly to render the component.
-See #2 for a full discussion.
+See [#2](https://github.com/kadirahq/meteor-react-layout/issues/2) for a full discussion.

 ~~~jsx
 MainLayout = React.createClass({